DamonRabie/datascience-project-template/README.md

 [Provide details of the project]

+## Sources

+[List all the sources used in this project]

 ## License

 This project is licensed under the [MIT License](LICENSE).

 The MIT License is a permissive open source license that allows you to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the software.
 It also provides an express disclaimer of warranty and liability.

 For more information, please refer to the [LICENSE](LICENSE) file.